tshuangbl/kite_hd2/README.md

 In this way, kallisto | bustools will effectively search the sequencing data for the Feature Barcodes and their Hamming distance = 1 neighbors.
 We find that for Feature Barcodes of moderate length (6-15bp) pre-processing is remarkably fast and the results equivalent to or better than those from traditional alignment.

-A walk-through from the kallisto | bustools [Tutorials](https://www.kallistobus.tools/tutorials) page is reproduced below, and a complete Feature Barcode analysis can be found in the [docs](https://github.com/pachterlab/kite/tree/master/docs/) directory of the `kite` GitHub repository.
+A walk-through from the kallisto | bustools [Tutorials](https://www.kallistobus.tools/tutorials) page is reproduced below.

 ## kite Installation
 Clone the GitHub repo to obtain the core featuremap_hd2.py program and some useful accessory files.